Digital advice may seem impersonal, but it's not. It can play a big role in helping us invest in our retirement.

 When using a digital adviser, your investment recommendations are based on financial techniques and theory-free from the behavioural bias of an adviser, resulting in objective recommendations for the client.
 Here, the answers are always consistent and can even be audited.
 This not only helps you become more engaged with your KiwiSaver but also helps you be hundreds and thousands better off in retirement.

 Financial advisers typically only want to work with people that have a big enough balance to justify the commissions on the accounts.
 As a result, not everyone has access to the financial advice they need.

 Sometimes there may be financial advisers that help you choose a KiwiSaver plan and then disappear if you don’t have any further funds to invest or no longer require their expertise.
 However, your KiwiSaver is not something that you can set and forget.
-It needs constant nurturing and you need to make sure your adviser sits down with you on a regular basis.
+It needs constant nurturing, and you need to make sure your adviser sits down with you regularly.

-A true digital adviser will remind you to review your account on a regular basis to make sure that your portfolio remains in line with your objectives.
+A true digital adviser will remind you to review your account regularly to make sure that your portfolio remains in line with your objectives.
 You will continue to change, and you need to make sure that your portfolio reflects this change.
 At kōura, we remind you to check what’s changed with your portfolio and provide automatic re-balancing services.